Marcel Winatschek

 The Island

-Yesterday, we spontaneously decided to go to the cinema.
-Some of the group were eager to see Mr. & Mrs. Smith, but I was more interested in The Island.
-So they went to one screening, while Lydia and I went to see The Island—and it was well worth it.
-The film was impressively crafted, featuring a compelling story, intense action sequences, and stunning visuals.
-Scarlett Johansson, who I first admired in Lost in Translation, and Ewan McGregor, whom I enjoyed in Moulin Rouge, both delivered performances that made the film even more engaging.
+Yesterday we spontaneously decided to all go to the Corona cinema.
+Some really wanted to see Mr. & Mrs. Smith, but I was more interested in The Island.
+So they went to one movie, and Lydia and I went to see The Island.
+And it was worth it!
+The film was breathtakingly well made—great story, great action, and amazing visuals.
+The beautiful Scarlett Johansson (from my favorite film Lost in Translation) and the likable Ewan McGregor (whom I also loved in Moulin Rouge) made it even more worth seeing.